NShumway/CollabCanvas/PRD.md

 **AI Command Categories**
 - **Creation:** Create shapes or text with specific properties
-  > e.g. “Create a red circle at 100, 200”
+  > e.g. "Create a red ellipse at 100, 200"
 - **Manipulation:** Move, resize, rotate, recolor
-  > e.g. “Move the red circle to the center”
+  > e.g. "Move the red ellipse to the center"
 - **Layout:** Arrange or distribute shapes
   > e.g. “Arrange these in a row”, “Make a 3x3 grid”
 - **Complex:** Multi-step UI patterns